How GE (General Electric Company) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-• Even after large investments in innovation and efficiency, 17.6% of revenue drops to the bottom line.
+- Even after large investments in innovation and operational costs, 17.6% of revenue drops to the bottom line.

 Key Takeaways

-• GE's money comes overwhelmingly from industrial services and equipment sales
+- GE's money comes overwhelmingly from services contracts in aviation and energy

-• High gross and net margins illustrate the power of GE's scalable, service-driven business model
+- High gross and net margins illustrate the power of GE's scalable, diversified business model

 Explore More Investment Opportunities